-(e) Confidentiality.
-Unless contained in a written settlement agreement as contemplated under section (i), statements and comments made during mediation conferences and in related discussions, and any record of those statements, are confidential and shall not be disclosed by anyone (including the appellate mediation office, counsel, or the parties; and their agents or employees) to anyone not participating in the mediation process.
+(b) Confidentiality.
+Unless contained in a written settlement agreement under paragraph (f), statements and comments made during mediation conferences and in related discussions, and any record of those statements, are confidential and may not be disclosed by anyone (including the appellate mediation office, counsel, or the parties; and their agents or employees) to anyone not participating in the mediation process.
 Proceedings under this rule may not be recorded by counsel or the parties.
-Pursuant to Utah Code Ann. § 78-2a-6, the records of the Appellate Mediation Office are protected as defined by Utah Code Ann. § 63-2-304 and may be disclosed only as provided by Utah Code Ann. § 63-2-202.
 Mediators shall not be called as witnesses, and the information and records of the Appellate Mediation Office shall not be disclosed to judges, staff, or employees of any court.

-(g) Extensions/Tolling.
-The time for filing briefs, motions for summary disposition or other appellate proceedings is not automatically tolled pending a mediation conference.
-In cases in which a mediation conference has been scheduled, counsel may seek an extension by motion or stipulation as provided in Rule 22, Utah Rules of Appellate Procedure.
+(d) Extensions/Tolling.
+The time for filing briefs or motions for summary disposition and for other appellate proceedings is not automatically tolled pending a mediation conference.
+The parties may seek an extension by motion or stipulation as provided in Rule 22.

-(h) Request for Mediation Conference by a Party.
-Counsel may request a mediation conference either by motion, letter or confidential request.
-The Chief Appellate Mediator shall determine whether a mediation conference will be conducted.
-The decision of the Chief Appellate Mediator is final and not subject to further review.
-If a mediation conference is scheduled, the mediation shall be conducted in accordance with the provisions in this rule.
+(e)(2) For cases pending in the Court of Appeals, the parties may request a mediation conference by motion, letter, or confidential request.
+The Chief Appellate Mediator will determine whether a mediation conference will be conducted.
+The decision of the Chief Appellate Mediator is final and not subject to review.
+If a mediation conference is ordered, the mediation will be conducted in accordance with this rule.

-(i) Settlement/Termination.
-In appeals settled in whole or in part pursuant to this rule, the court will enter an appropriate order upon written stipulation of all parties, or in the case of voluntary dismissal by the appellant pursuant to these rules, and send notice of the order to the parties.
-In appeals not settled and terminated from mediation, the court shall enter an appropriate order and send notice of the order to the parties.
+(f) Settlement/Termination.
+In appeals settled in whole or in part pursuant to this rule, the court will enter an appropriate order upon written stipulation of all parties, or in the case of voluntary dismissal by the appellant pursuant to these rules, and send the order to the parties.
+In appeals not settled and terminated from mediation, the court will enter an appropriate order and send the order to the parties.
 A motion to enforce a settlement agreement will be considered only if the alleged agreement is in writing.
 The motion and related documents shall be filed under seal.